 Rx Observables are responsive objects listening on queue-alike data structures.
 They could be overwhelmed by other fast-producing Observables.

-See more Backpressure throttling algorithm on how to fine-tune the parameters of Rx operators.
+See more Backpressure throttling algorithm (opens new window) on how to fine-tune the parameters of Rx operators.

 Applying back-pressure is one effective technique to handle high-load.
 We tend to handle already accepted requests and transactions first, and reject those can't be handled.
 If you have many components and the producing-consuming speed might mismatch, consider back-pressure.